djgroen/FabSim3/INSTALL.md

 Note: Mac users may get a `ssh: connect to host localhost port 22: Connection refused` error.
 This means you must enable remote login.
 This is done in `System Preferences > Sharing > Remote Login`.

 ### List available commands.
-1. Simply type `fab localhost help`.
+1. Simply type `fabsim -l`.

 ### FabDummy testing on the local host
 ####  Installation
-Simply type `fab localhost install_plugin:FabDummy` anywhere inside your FabSim3 install directory. `FabDummy` plugin will be downloaded under `<fabsim home folder>/plugins/FabDummy`
+Simply type `fabsim localhost install_plugin:FabDummy` anywhere inside your FabSim3 install directory. `FabDummy` plugin will be downloaded under `<fabsim home folder>/plugins/FabDummy`
 ####  Testing
-1. To run a dummy job, type `fab localhost dummy:dummy_test`
+1. To run a dummy job, type `fabsim localhost dummy:dummy_test`
-2. To run an ensemble of dummy jobs, type `fab localhost dummy_ensemble`
+2. To run an ensemble of dummy jobs, type `fabsim localhost dummy_ensemble`
-3. for both cases, i.e., a single dummy job or an ensemble of dummy jobs, you can fetch the results by using `fab localhost fetch_results`
+3. for both cases, i.e., a single dummy job or an ensemble of dummy jobs, you can fetch the results by using `fabsim localhost fetch_results`

 ### LAMMPS testing on the local host

 1. Install LAMMPS (see http://lammps.sandia.gov for detailed download and installation instructions).
 2. Modify `machines_user.yml` to make the `lammps_exec` variable point to the location of the LAMMPS executable. e.g., `lammps_exec: "/home/james/bin/lmp_serial"`.
 3. FabSim contains sample LAMMPS input files, so there's no need to download that.
-4. (first time use only) Create the required FabSim directory using the following command: `fab localhost setup_fabsim`.
+4. (first time use only) Create the required FabSim directory using the following command: `fabsim localhost setup_fabsim`.
-5. Run the LAMMPS test data set using: `fab localhost lammps_dummy:lammps_dummy,cores=1,wall_time=1:00:0`.
+5. Run the LAMMPS test data set using: `fabsim localhost lammps_dummy:lammps_dummy,cores=1,wall_time=1:00:0`.
-6. Run `fab localhost fetch_results` to copy the output of your job in the results directory.
+6. Run `fabsim localhost fetch_results` to copy the output of your job in the results directory.
 By default this will be a subdirectory in `~/FabSim/results`.

 ### Creating the relevant FabSim directories on a local or remote host